Saving Calendar Items in Salesforce via SmartCloud Connect¶

 Meeting / Appointment Autosharing¶

-If the meeting auto-sharing / appointment auto-sharing switch-buttons in SmartCloud Connect sync settings are enabled, the Add-In will automatically share in Salesforce respectively all meetings or all appointments which you create or accept (also tentatively accept) in MS Outlook.
+If the meeting auto-sharing / appointment auto-sharing settings in SmartCloud Connect sync settings are enabled, the Add-In will automatically share in Salesforce respectively all meetings or all appointments which you create or accept (also tentatively accept) in MS Outlook.
+Recurring calendar items are also synchronized automatically like any other items, if Advanced calendaring is enabled in your Salesfoce org.
+When a calendar item is autoshared, it will be linked to Related records retrieved for the item by SmartCloud Connect Initial Search

-Please also note that calendar items synchronization follows different scenarios [sync scenarios link] depending on whether internal or external contacts are involved.
+Please also note that calendar items synchronization follows different scenarios depending on whether internal or external contacts are involved and other factors.

 Saving Calendar Items Manually¶